sobanieca/AutoRouting/README.md

 Let's say that you are adding a following controller to your MVC project:

 	public class SampleController : Controller
 	{
 	  	public ActionResult SampleMethod(string sampleParameter1, int sampleParameter2)
 	  	{
 	    	return View();
 	  	}
 	}

 Normally, you would have to add following instruction to RouteConfig:

 	routes.MapRoute(
 		name: "SampleControllerSampleMethod",
   	url: "SampleController/SampleMethod/{sampleParameter1}/{sampleParameter2}"
   	defaults: new { controller = "SampleController", action = "SampleMethod", sampleParameter1 = UrlParameter.Optional, sampleParameter2 = UrlParameter.Optional }
 	);

-With AutoRouting you will not have to perform it as it automatically detects all actions defined by you and maps all routes as soon as MVC application starts.
+With AutoRouting you will not have to do it because it automatically detects all actions defined by you and maps all routes as soon as MVC application starts.

 You can check the magic under "Source" folder.